 The Colour of Magic.
 If you insist on starting Discworld at the beginning, this is the book you’ll start with.
 It’s pure slapstick parody–a spoof of other fantasy series that were popular at the time (Conan the Barbarian, Red Sonja, Dragonriders of Pern, H. P. Lovecraft…).
 You can enjoy it as a parody of fantasy books in general, even if you haven’t read the specific books it’s making fun of (which I haven’t).
 But there’s no plot–just a sequence of random events–and almost no characterization.
 It’s basically a series of Monty Python sketches.
 If you like Monty Python and the Holy Grail, you’ll probably like The Colour of Magic.
 But if you want, you know, a proper novel, pick one of the other entry points below.
 Also, just FYI, The Colour of Magic is the first book in the subseries focused on incompetent wizard Rincewind and the Disc’s other wizards.
 It’s the weakest Discworld subseries, I think.
 It’s the jokiest subseries, but the trouble is Rincewind is a one-joke character (he’s a coward who always runs from danger, but yet keeps saving the world by accident).
 The other wizards are a parody of the senior faculty at Oxford or Cambridge, so academic readers will definitely appreciate them.
 But they have cameos in many Discworld books, so you don’t need to read the wizards subseries to get a taste of the wizards.

 Pyramids.
 A one-off Discworld book from fairly early on, not part of any subseries and not featuring any characters from any other Discworld book.
 Set in the Discworld’s parody version of ancient Egypt.
 Teenager Pteppic unexpectedly has to become the new Pharaoh, and has to deal with problems both socio-political and magical.
 He wants to modernize the country but the high priest opposes him.
 And the magical pyramid being built for the last Pharaoh might be too magical…One of the first Discworld books that’s not just a parody; there are big themes here about personal religious faith vs. organized religion, and about tradition vs. modernity.
 There are a lot of science and math jokes too, which I’m guessing will be up the alley of many readers of this blog.
 For instance, the Disc’s most brilliant mathematician is a camel…It’s not a perfect book, though.
-The handmaiden Traci is a one-note character and doesn’t get much to do (Pratchett got much better at writing women as he went along).
+The last third drags.
+And the handmaiden Traci is a one-note character and doesn’t get much to do (Pratchett got much better at writing women as he went along).
 Pratchett later returned to the same themes and handled them even better in Small Gods, another one-off Discworld book that’s not part of any subseries.
 Small Gods is great, it’s many people’s pick for best Discworld novel, but I wouldn’t start with it.

 Wyrd Sisters.
 The second book in the Discworld subseries focused on witches–specifically, the witches Granny Weatherwax, Nanny Ogg and (in the earlier books in the subseries) Magrat Garlick.
 The first book in the subseries, Equal Rites, introduces Granny, but I recommend skipping it and going back to it later if you really want.
 Granny Weatherwax is one of the Disc’s two greatest characters, but the version of Granny in Equal Rites is version 1.0.
 She doesn’t fully cohere with the version of Granny we get from Wyrd Sisters onward.*** You definitely don’t need to read Equal Rites to understand Wyrd Sisters.
 Wyrd Sisters is a Shakespeare parody (mostly Macbeth, Hamlet, and King Lear), that puts the witches at the center of the action.
 The king of Lancre is murdered by the duke; the witches try to restore the true heir to the throne.
 Wyrd Sisters is funny.
 It’s got three distinctive protagonists who play well off one another.
 And it’s one of the first Discworld books to take up one of Pratchett’s big running themes: “narrative causality”.
 It’s all about the power of the stories we tell each other (and ourselves) to change the world, not merely describe it.

 Guards!
 Guards!
 The first Discworld book in the City Watch subseries.
 The City Watch books are set in Ankh-Morpork (the Disc’s biggest city; a parody of Victorian London).
 When we first meet our hero, Sam Vimes, Captain of the Night Watch, he’s passed out drunk in the gutter.
 Guards!
 Guards! follows Sam Vimes and the other motley members of the Night Watch as they rise to the occasion and save the city from a dragon.
 Along with Granny Weatherwax, Sam Vimes is one of the Disc’s two greatest characters, a flawed man who develops over the course of the City Watch books into a fantasy version of the ideal policeman.**** Guards!
-Guards! introduces a slew of the Disc’s best supporting characters.
+Guards!, together with its sequel Men At Arms, introduces a slew of the Disc’s best supporting characters.
 Guards!
 Guards! also is a prescient political allegory of the Trump years.
 (Aside: note that the recent tv series The Watch is based loosely on the City Watch books.
 Emphasis on “loosely”.
 I haven’t seen it, but it seems to have gotten only mixed reviews at best.
 It’s clearly not much like the City Watch books.
 So if you saw the series and didn’t like it, don’t let that steer you away from the City Watch books.)

 Reaper Man.
 The second book in the Discworld subseries focused on Death.
 That is, the incarnation of death–the Grim Reaper, the skeleton with the black cloak and the scythe, whose job it is to collect the souls of the dead and send them on their journey into the afterlife.
 Death has very funny cameos in most Discworld books, but there’s also a subseries with Death as the protagonist.
 You could start the Death subseries with Mort, the first book in the subseries.
 But personally I think Mort is one of the weaker Discworld books, and nothing in it is essential for understanding Reaper Man.
 So why not start with Reaper Man, the main plot of which is one of the best things Pratchett ever wrote?
 In Reaper Man, Death is relieved of his duties, and sent to live among humans until the new Death comes to claim his soul.
 Death gets a job as a reaper (after all, he already has his own scythe), hangs around with humans, and learns to face, well, himself.
 It’s a fish-out-of-water comedy; Death has no emotions and so makes hilarious mistakes when he tries to act human.
 But it’s also a profound meditation on what makes life worth living, and has the most perfect (and tear-jerking) ending of any Discworld book.
 Unfortunately, the rest of the book isn’t nearly as good as the main plot.
 There are a couple of subplots that take place elsewhere, about all the wacky consequences that ensue when Death stops collecting souls.
 One of the subplots turns into a now-dated parody of…shopping malls.
 The subplots have nothing to do with the main plot, and they’re such a jarring contrast with the main plot that they come off more as a weird interruption than as needed comic relief.
 Pratchett later got better at comic relief, and at subplots that reflected and enriched the main plot rather than getting in the way.